top of page

 The current members of the PCC

-The Revd Caroline Lazenby (Assistant Priest, Chair)
+The Revd Caroline Lazenby (Assistant Priest)

 Dr Robin Luff (Churchwarden and acting PCC Secretary)